pytorch/serve/docs/management_api.md

 # Management API

-TorchServe provides a set of API allow user to manage models at runtime:
+TorchServe provides the following APIs that allows you to manage models at runtime:

 1. [Register a model](#register-a-model)
 2. [Increase/decrease number of workers for specific model](#scale-workers)
 3. [Describe a model's status](#describe-model)